Amor Fati (TV series)

-Amor Fati is a South Korean television romantic drama series directed by Bae Tae-seop for SBS.
-The series, starring Choi Jung-yoon, Ahn Jae-mo and Bae Seul-ki, is a healing drama about two women.
-For one, 'family' is everything, and for the other 'success' is all.
-It was premiered on SBS TV on April 12, 2021, and aired on weekdays at 08:35 (KST) for 120 episodes.
+Amor Fati is a South Korean drama directed by Bae Tae-seop for SBS.
+Starring Choi Jung-yoon, Ahn Jae-mo and Bae Seul-ki it is a healing drama about two women.
+For them, "family" is everything, while the others view it as "success".
+It premiered on SBS TV on April 12, 2021, and aired on weekday at 08:35 (KST) for 120 episodes.

 Incidentally Amor Fati was the last morning soap opera aired on South Korean television.
-As after three years of being unable to rate above 10%, SBS announced on September 14, 2021 that it would abolish the 30-year old time slot and expand its daytime news and lifestyle programming in its place.
-KBS1, TVN, KBS2 and MBC had abolished the daytime drama time slot in 2009, 2015, 2019, and 2020, respectively.
+After three years of being unable to rate above 10%, SBS announced on September 14, 2021, that it would abolish the 30-year old time-slot and expand its daytime news and lifestyle programming in its place.
+KBS1, TVN, KBS2 and MBC had abolished the daytime drama time-slot in 2015, 2019, and Bad Love, respectively.

 Synopsis

-Amor fati is a Latin phrase meaning 'love of fate' or 'love of destiny'.
-German philosopher Friedrich Nietzsche quoted it as his formula for human greatness.

-Amor Fati is a healing drama, which depicts the resetting of lives of its characters who rise up from despair.
+Amor Fati is a healing drama that depicts the resetting of lives of its characters who rise up from despair.
 A woman to whom her family is everything, gets the shock of her life when she learns about the affair of her husband to a woman to whom success is everything.
 The story of the series tells their battle and how her spirits rise from despair with the help of another man going through a similar situation.